Mast Hardware and Accessories

 These will vary widely, of course, depending on the type of antenna being mounted.

-For rotatable beams, I generally use a bushing of plastic pipe that slips in the end of the mast, with a coupler glued in the center that keeps it from going in too far that forms the bearing surface.
+For rotatable beams, I generally use a bushing of plastic pipe that slips in the end of the mast, with a coupler glued in the center that keeps it from going in too far that also is the bearing surface.
 The antenna is clamped to the top section of this bushing, then the bottom end is slipped into the top of mast.
 For this I often use the thickest available pipe and fixtures for strength.
 Be sure to check your mast sections to see which ones work best: some of mine are dented or slightly out of round, and the pipes don’t fit inside, or don’t rotate freely.
 Choose a good section for the top of the mast before you put the mast up!

 A rope tied to one end of the boom permits rotation from the ground (sometimes known as an “Armstrong Rotator”, because it takes strong arms), and the antenna can be tied off in any desired direction.